 With over 27 years of financial services experience, Black has held a variety of roles at financial institutions, including product and portfolio management, brand strategy, sales, data and analytics.

 Black received a Bachelor of Arts degree from Queens University of Charlotte, and a Master of Business Administration from the Kenan-Flagler Business School at the University of North Carolina at Chapel Hill.

-Black resides in Charlotte, N.C. with her husband and three sons.
-She currently serves on the boards of Queens University of Charlotte and Communities in Schools and serves on the Board of Advisors for the Kenan-Flagler Business School at UNC Chapel Hill.
-Prior boards on which she served for nineteen years.
+Black resides in Charlotte, N.C. with her husband and is mother to three sons.
+She currently serves on the boards of Communities in Schools, Road To Hire, myFutureNC and the Board of Advisors for the Kenan-Flagler Business School at UNC Chapel Hill.
+Prior board service includes the Arts and Science Council, Safe Alliance and Queens University of Charlotte board of trustees, on which she served for nineteen years.